-Members initially interviewed ClIrs Hussain and Jones who had led the Adaptations review.
-They also had their written assessment of the progress made and noted how this contrasted with the department's own picture.
-Subgroup members present expressed sufficient concerns that they felt unable to arrive at conclusions until an interview was conducted with the Council Cabinet Member and chief officer.
-A further meeting for that purpose was held on 21 February when ClIr E Berry, Council Cabinet Member for Social Care and Youth and the Assistant Director, Adult Services attended, with ClIrs Hussain and Jones present again.
+Members initially interviewed Councillors Hussain and Jones who had led the Adaptations review and who provided a written assessment of the progress made with implementing the Commission's recommendations.
+It was noted how this contrasted with the department's own picture of progress.
+Sub-group members present expressed sufficient concerns that they felt unable to draw conclusions without conducting an interview with the Council Cabinet Member and the Chief Officer.
+A further meeting for that purpose was held on 21 February when Councillor E Berry, Council Cabinet Member for Social Care and Youth and the Assistant Director, Adult Services attended together with Councillors Hussain and Jones.
 The Sub-Group then considered the findings and recommendations it wished to make.

-It was accepted that periodic update reports had been made to the whole Commission and that some of the points made by ClIrs Hussain and Jones to this review could have been made on those occasions.
-However, some of the points raised in the update prepared for this review had been marked as completed when the discussion at the SMC showed they were not wholly completed:.
+It was accepted that periodic update reports had been made to the whole Commission and that some of the points made by Councillors Hussain and Jones to this review could have been made on those occasions.
+However, it was found that some of the points raised in the update that had been prepared by the Department for this review had been marked as completed when they were actually only partially completed.